What’s the best month for a winter visit to Switzerland?

 Snow in Switzerland mostly falls in January, February and March.
 During these months, temperatures are lowest and the zero-degree limit drops.

 In the mountains, snowfall is possible during the rest of the year as well.
-The highest peaks are snow-covered all year round.
+The highest peaks are usually snow-covered all year round.

 Where does it snow in Switzerland?